lukeburns/awesome-julia-quantum/README.md

 # awesome-julia-quantum
-Just a list of quantum-related resources written in Julia
+Just an [awesome](http://awesome.re/) list of quantum-related resources written in Julia

 ## Simulation